FarsetLabs/farsetlabs.github.io/coronavirus.md

 #### **Status: Step 5**

-**The space is open to members and small public events with organisers that went through COVID-19 onboarding who can bring in guests under their supervision, and all hackerspace meetings are back in the space with remote participation supported.**
+**The space is open to members and small public events with organisers that completed the [Farset Labs COVID-19 Policy Agreement] who can bring in guests under their supervision, and all hackerspace meetings are back in the space with remote participation supported.**

-**Coming in to the space is conditional on attending COVID-19 onboarding and agreeing to our [return policy].**
+**Coming in to the space is conditional on completing the [Farset Labs COVID-19 Policy Agreement].**

 * **✅ Visitors:                                Yes, members can bring up to 4 guests under their supervision.**
 * **✅ Members:                                 Yes**